auremoser/fellowship/log/daily_log.md

 * networked with Erika about denmark conference in May
 * corresponded with Juan about landquest project and state of oss for jeo
 * wrote back to smashing magazine about collab
+* App Archive digital preservation conference this week
+* Applied to HOPE X with Harlo
+* Writing an article for smashing magazine
+* Semantic Analysis project for internews